pragdave/cs3342_09/README.md

 ## A1.2

-o(n), because the path configuration is likely to be parsed in linear time for 'n' number of tiles.
+O(n), because n/2 of the elements of the path are pushed onto the stacked to be parsed which is simplified to O(n).

 # Q2